slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Isaac Asimov*
 > *"You can make (most) human beings believe the most absurd ideas provided you manage first to convince their friends; you will fail to sway them with the most compelling arguments if you don’t first persuade their closest comrades."
 -- Nassim Taleb*
 > *"Individuals rarely admit mistakes.
-Groups never do."
+Groups never do." (...)
-"’Consensus’ is just another way of saying ’average’."
+"«Consensus» is just another way of saying «average»." (...)
 "A group operates through consensus. the consensus will be set by the most intolerable minority.
-So you’ll the intolerable minority will control the group."
+So you’ll the intolerable minority will control the group." (...)
 "If your opinions line up neatly with those of your friends and colleagues, they’re not your opinions."
 -- Naval Ravikant*
 -->